ThaddeusChestnut48/Necronomicon/Weekly Reports/Week_2/Week_3/weekly_report3.md

       * Pantheon
     * Definitions for the following terms: GUI, DE
       * GUI - Graphical User Interfaces.
 Often is a graphic system designed to make the user's experience less technically intimating.
-      * DE - an implementation of the destop metaphor made of a bundle of programs running on top of a computer operating syste, which shares a common GUI, sometimes desecribed as a graphical shell.
+      * DE - an implementation of the desktop metaphor made of a bundle of programs running on top of a computer operating system, which shares a common GUI, sometimes described as a graphical shell.
-    * Bulleted list of the common elements of a destop environment
+    * Bulleted list of the common elements of a desktop environment
       * Desktop Settings
       * File Manager
       * Display Manager